Product Marketing Manager

-Some companies approach Google’s search engine optimization (SEO) as if they’re trying to solve a mystery.
-They try to figure out Google Core Web Vitals with every update to their websites.
-But Google’s SEO ranking algorithm doesn’t run on secrets.
+Google’s SEO and Core Web Vitals don’t run on secrets.
 As we’ve learned over the years, good SEO is about influencing Google to send its organic traffic to your website.

-A customer who finds your website via Google should land on a page that contains the exact items they were searching for in Google.
-The best landing pages contain your search bar and an already executed search with relevant results.
+Customers who find your website via Google should land on a page that contains the exact items they were searching for in Google.
+Thus, for many online companies, the best landing pages display a search bar that contains Google’s query, with a list of relevant results offering only your products.

-This article reviews the basics of SEO as it relates to your search bar — from the content you display on your search results pages to your underlying search technology.
-We then turn our full attention to Google Core Web Vitals, the most technical component of SEO.
+This article makes 5 SEO recommendations on how to create the most SEO-friendly search experience — from the content on your search results pages to your underlying search technology.
+We uncover some secrets along the way before turning our full attention to Google Core Web Vitals, the most technical component of SEO.

-Google Core Web Vitals assess the quality of your internal search engine.
+Google Core Web Vitals cares about the quality of your internal search engine.
 Most importantly, they examine how fast your website performs and how easy it is to use and navigate.
 With the increased scrutiny of Google Core Web Vitals, your SEO strategy must include building a quality search solution.

 When customers query using your internal search bar, their results appear on your site search’s results page.
 We’ll call this search page a site SERP.